A Guide to Net Promoter Scores

 How MMC Research & Marketing makes it special

-Depending on areas of the business that our clients want a deeper level of knowledge, we’ll probe further.
-For example, we may measure perceptions around various departments within the business, or their perception of product or service types.
-We can then link this back to NPS scores and identify factors influencing /shaping these perceptions.
+For example, for some clients we may measure perceptions around various departments within the business.
+Whilst for others, we’ll examine perceptions of specific products or services.
+We can then link this back to NPS scores and identify factors influencing and shaping these perceptions.

-We’d even recommend a deeper dive by running some qualitative research too.
-This way we can find out why people gave a certain score.
-The deeper level of insight helps us then make recommendations for improvement.
+In some cases, we might even recommend a deeper dive by running some qualitative research too.
+This way we can provide nuanced reasoning as to why customers gave a certain score.
+This deeper level of insight helps us to strengthen the recommendations we make as a conclusion to our reports.

 Measure the likelihood of repeat business